Athena: Punishment myths

 A myth told by the early third-century BC Hellenistic poet Callimachus in his Hymn 5 begins with Athena bathing in a spring on Mount Helicon at midday with one of her favorite companions, the nymph Chariclo.
 Chariclo's son Tiresias happened to be hunting on the same mountain and came to the spring searching for water.
 He inadvertently saw Athena naked, so she struck him blind to ensure he would never again see what man was not intended to see.
 Chariclo intervened on her son's behalf and begged Athena to have mercy.
 Athena replied that she could not restore Tiresias's eyesight, so, instead, she gave him the ability to understand the language of the birds and thus foretell the future.

 Myrmex was a clever and chaste Attic girl who became quickly a favourite of Athena.
-However when Athena invented the plough, Myrmex went to the Atticans and told them that it was in fact her own invention.
+However, when Athena invented the plough, Myrmex went to the Atticans and told them that it was in fact her own invention.
 Hurt by the girl's betrayal, Athena transformed her into the small insect bearing her name, the ant.

+The Gorgoneion appears to have originated as an apotropaic symbol intended to ward off evil.
+In a late Roman myth invented to explain the origins of the Gorgon, Medusa is described as having been raped by Poseidon in the temple of Athena.
+Upon discovering the desecration of her temple, Athena transformed Medusa into a hideous monster with serpents for hair whose gaze would turn any mortal to stone.